lisawilliams/bu550/README.md

 *Bad: "When we changed our theme, videos disappeared.
 We also want to pick a new plugin for maps"*

 **Never put a list of unrelated problems in an issue.** An issue should tackle only ONE problem you are having.
+Got more than one issue?
+File more than one issue.

 ### Why write an issue?
 Why not just ask my instructor?

-Programmers and other tech folk have a phrase: "Rubber Ducking."
-Rubber ducking is the process of working through and solving your own issue by explaining it to...a rubber duck.
+**Documenting Your Issues Helps You Solve Them Yourself**

 When you write a solid issue -- in which you describe exactly what you did, what happened next, what you tried to fix it, what you Googled, and the current state -- you'll often find that during that process *you yourself* will figure out what went wrong and be able to fix it.
 If you do -- publish the issue anyway!

+**Documenting Your Issue And How You Solved It Helps Others**

+Not writing up your issue -- and documenting how you solved it -- means that your fellow students will not get the benefit of your experience.

+**Documenting Your Issue and Then Filing It In Slack Gives You Good Habits**

+If you really want technical co-workers to dislike you, walk up to their desk every time you have a problem and say, "Do you have a minute?
+I just need one small change."
+If you are going to work well with technical collaborators, you need to learn how to ask for help in a way that doesn't prevent them from getting work done.
+A constant stream of interruptions damages their ability to do their work.
+If you want their respect, write a solid, well-documented single issue, and submit it via the right channel.

+**Documenting Your Issues and Using Slack Makes You Look Good To Potential Employers**

 By using Slack and Github, you are also using tools that forward-thinking employers will see as a valuable part of the skill package you can bring to their organization.

+**Documenting Your Issues Means You Have A Github Account**

+...which means you're one step closer to coding.

 **IMPORTANT**